open-organization/open-org-it-culture/open_org_it_culture_toc.md

 * _"When innovation trumps procedure" by Allison Matlack_
 * _"Making open source fashionable" by Lauri Apple_
 * _"Forming and onboarding an agile team" by Jen Krieger and Hina Popal_
+* _"A formula for running an accountable IT organization" by Stephen Gold_
 * "Leveraging the power of impact mapping" by Justin Holmes
 * "Assuming positive intent when working across teams" by Jonas Rosland
 * "Creating a blameless culture" by Dave Zwieback